bentheiii/rust_from_python_workshop/02_07_structs.md

 ```

 # Exercise
 Create struct that represents a rectangle.
-Implement two functions, one to create a rectangle with a width and height, and one to calculate a givern rectangle's area.
+Implement two functions, one to create a rectangle with a width and height, and one to calculate a given rectangle's area.